benradford/benradford.github.io/publications/_posts/2021-06-20-regressing-location-on-text-for-probabilistic-geocoding.md

 title: Regressing Location on Text for Probabilistic Geocoding
 subtitle:
 author: Benjamin J. Radford
-venue: Proceedings of the CASE 2021, co-located ACL-IJCNLP 2021
+venue: Proceedings of the CASE 2021, co-located with ACL-IJCNLP 2021
 pages:
 doi: